dbayardAWS/intro-data-lake/lab1/README.md

 ![screenshot](images/New0f.png)

+* Hint: the blueprint creates some working tables with an underscore prefix at the start of the table name.
+Ignore those.
+Specifically, you will be asked to grant permission on certain dl_ tables.
+Be sure to pick the dl_ tables, not the _dl tables.

 * Hint: When you first use Athena to query data, you may be asked to setup a query result location as shown below:

 ![screenshot](images/New0g.png)